OutlawPlz/droppy/README.md

 - ***animationOut*** - A CSS class where is declared an animation.
 This class will be applied at the close of a drop-down and removed at the end of the animation.

+- ***preventDefault*** - A boolean value.
+If the `triggerSelector` is an element that fires an event, you can prevent the execution of the default behavior setting this option to `true`.
+E.g. If `triggerSelector` is a link, we want the browser opens the drop-down, not follows the link.
+Setting `preventDefault` to `true` prevents the browser to follow the link.

 ## Methods